bitcoin/bitcoin/doc/gitian-building.md

     Creating build script (var/build-script)
     lxc-start: Connection refused - inotify event with no name (mask 32768) Running build script (log in var/build.log)

-As when building the dependencies, the progress of package installation and building can be inspected in `var/install.log` and `var/build.log`.

 Building an alternative repository
 -----------------------------------